 - Removable suction screen filters even 1/8 inch solids

-The water pump features multi-flow technology, which allows you to select the best discharge for you.
+The water pump features multi-flow technology, which allows you to select the suitable discharge for you.
 The top discharge is straightforward for removing water from narrow spaces such as window wells, buckets, etc. In contrast, the bottom discharge is ideal for removing water from flat open surfaces such as flooded basements, flat roofs, lawns, shower stalls, and so on.

-Moreover, these water pumps feature a high maximum flow rate of up to 1257 gallons per hour or 900 GPH at 10 feet.
+Moreover, these pumps feature a high maximum flow rate of up to 1257 gallons per hour or 900 GPH at 10 feet.
 It can reach a maximum head of 30 feet.

-This water pump features a very long power cord, up to 10ft., allowing for easy installation even in difficult-to-reach situations.
+This pump features a very long power cord, up to 10ft., allowing for easy installation even in difficult-to-reach situations.
 The thermoplastic construction of this pump with a malfunction is long-lasting and corrosion-resistant.
 When not in use, the easy hang-ups enable convenient water pump storage.

 - Completely submersible and affordable price